Joint Waveform Design for MIMO-OFDM DFRC Systems: Introduction

 A great quantity of work has been devoted to the research of the joint waveform design.
 In \cite{FLiu2}, mutual communication user interference (MUI) was employed as the communication performance metric, and the mismatch degree between the actual beam pattern and the desired beam pattern was used to evaluate the radar performance.
 A low-complexity algorithm was proposed to balance the radar performance and the communication performance.
 In \cite{XLiu}, the cross-correlation of the beam strength at different angles was involved as a new radar performance metric and the precoding matrices of the radar system and the communication system were optimized to achieve the performance trade-off. \textsl{Wang et al.} in \cite{XWang} employed the system model and the performance matrix of \cite{FLiu2}, and used a reconfigurable intelligence surface (RIS) to achieve an additional degree of freedom (DoF).
 The Cramer-Rao bound (CRB) of the radar system was employed in \cite{FLiu4}, and a higher beam directivity was achieved.
 In \cite{TZhang} and \cite{MJiang}, the sidelobe level of the transmit beam pattern was minimized, and the peak-to-average power ratio (PAPR) of the transmit signal was used as a constraint to guarantee the power amplification efficiency of the high power amplifiers (HPAs).

 All the above works adopted the single-carrier modulation, and the flat fading channel model was used.
 However, the frequency-selective multipath fading channel is more reasonable in the high-rate transmission.
 Orthogonal frequency division multiplexing (OFDM) \cite{HZhu1}\cite{HZhu2} is one of the key technologies in the fifth generation (5G) mobile communication for its robustness to the multipath fading.
 Besides, it has been proven to be valid for the radar detection in \cite{CSturm}. \textsl{Xu et al.} in \cite{ZYXu} presented a complete processing strategy for the measurement of range, velocity, and angle based on OFDM signals.
 Meanwhile, a trade-off scheme that employed dedicated subcarriers to balance the radar performance and the communication performance was also proposed.
 However, different subcarriers in \cite{ZYXu} used the same precoding matrix, which led to a performance degradation in the DFRC system.
 The beam strength radiated towards the detection target is usually greater than that towards the communication user.
-Therefore, a subcarrier power allocation scheme was proposed in \cite{TLiu} to satisfy the different power requirements of the radar system and the communication system. \textsl{Hu et al.} in \cite{XHu} extended the work of \cite{FLiu2} and the PAPR of the designed OFDM waveform was optimized to achieve a better communication performance.
+Therefore, a subcarrier power allocation scheme was proposed in \cite{TLiu} to satisfy the different power requirements of the radar system and the communication system.
+However, \cite{TLiu} focuses on achieving the omnidirectional radiation in the radar detection phase, and it does not consider how to minimize CRB. \textsl{Hu et al.} in \cite{XHu} extended the work of \cite{FLiu2} and the PAPR of the designed OFDM waveform was optimized to achieve a better communication performance.